ddc-java/ddc-day-book/configuration/site.md

 : This is a Boolean-valued property, used to control the generation of a left sidebar displaying the table of contents with links to all pages in the site that do not specify `exclude_from_toc` properties.
 If omitted, left without a value, or set to `false`, the navigator bar will not be generated.

-: For a single-page site (e.g. a practical exam problem), this should be omitted or set to `false`.
+: For a single-page site (e.g., a practical exam problem), this should be omitted or set to `false`.
 For a multi-page site, this should be explicitly set to `true`.

 `remote_theme` (**required**)

-: To use this theme, this property must be assigned the value `ddc-java/ddc-day-book@v1`.
+: To use this theme, this property must be assigned the value `ddc-java/ddc-day-book`.
+A specific release, tag, branch, or commit may be specified, e.g., `ddc-java/ddc-day-book@v1`, `ddc-java/ddc-day-book@main`.

 `repository_link.enabled`